 Halal food and restaurants in Berlin

-Due to the large Turkish population, there is no shortage of Turkish and Halal restaurants in Berlin, whether you are in the city or in the surrounding neighbourhoods.
+Due to the large Turkish population, there is no shortage of Turkish and halal restaurants in Berlin, whether you are in the city or in the surrounding neighbourhoods.
 There are also very popular markets such as the must-visit Markthalle Neun, where all kinds of fresh produce such as fruits and vegetables, cheese, fish, eggs, spices, cakes, cookies, chocolate and much more are sold.
-There are also a number of food festivals that take place here, such as the Berlin Coffee Festival, Stadt Land Food and Cheese Festival
+There are also a number of food festivals that take place here, such as the Berlin Coffee Festival, the Stadt Land Food Festival and the Cheese Festival

 Street food has grown in popularity around the world over the last decade and Berlin is no exception to this growing trend.
-The small snack truck with its metre-long queues near Kreuzberg is a cult in Berlin and a must for every kebab lover!
+The small snack truck with its long queues near Kreuzberg is a cult in Berlin and a must for every kebab lover!
 Many wait up to an hour to try the unique doner kebab.
 What makes it so special are the fried vegetables and the various spices in the kebab.

 Also in Kreuzberg, Hasir Ocakbaşı offers up some of the best Turkish food you’ll eat in Berlin.
 They have a wide range of halal Turkish food such as kebabs, homemade mezze and delicious desserts to keep you very full and satisfied.
 While there are plenty of non-alcoholic drinks on offer at Hasir, do note however that alcohol drinks are served here.